Xunnamius/project-utils/README.md

 <details>
     <summary><strong>Why is package-lock.js initially included in .gitignore?</strong></summary>

-While incorrect and illegal for npm packages that are going to be published, including [package-lock.js](package-lock.js) in your new project's repository isn't initially useful thanks to semver semantics.
+While incorrect and illegal for NPM packages that are going to be published, including [package-lock.js](package-lock.js) in your new project's repository isn't initially useful thanks to semver semantics.
 To remove it and other boilerplate stuff, run `npm run init`.